jameshearttech/sf-food-trucks/tools/eslint/README.md

 [eslint](https://github.com/eslint/eslint/)

+Support for ESLint 9 was added in typescript-eslint@8.0.0-alpha.10.

 ## Installation

 Use the package manager [pnpm](https://pnpm.io/) to install the ESLint configuration and related packages in the root project.